 The Sophomore English course is designed to cover a variety of genres.
 Study from the text will be interspersed with a number of individual units.
-Along with literature study, students will complete a variety of writing assignments and various other projects.
-The writing assignments and the taking of essay and objective examinations will improve writing, thinking, and communication skills.
-In addition, students will read for enjoyment, selecting reading materials that spark their interest.
+Along with literature study, students will complete a variety of writing assignments and other projects.
+The overall goal is to continue to improve writing, thinking, and communication skills.

-Course Name: College Prep English
+Course Name: English III